Jump to FAQ:

 Is there anything that I need to do before I can register for my first semester of classes after I’ve been admitted?

 Once the department recommends you for admission, and the Graduate School sends you electronic communication of this decision,

 - All applicants must accept the offer of admission via email.
 Directions for completing this process are provided to you by the Graduate School in your offer letter.

 - On-campus students must also submit to the Auburn University Medical Clinic a cleared medical form.
 Directions for completing this form are located on the AU Medical Clinic Forms and Services page.
-Click on the “Med+Pass” logo to register and complete this form.
+Click on the “Clearwave” logo to register and complete this form.

 - Distance students should contact their program coordinator to request a medical form waiver in order to register for classes.
 This must be done each semester in order to be able to register for classes.